 However, every trip into the mountains entails a certain amount of risk.
 At higher elevations, both the weather and integrity of the terrain can change at a moment’s notice, which can quickly turn a holiday adventure into a risky situation.
 This is where hiring a professional guide comes into play.

-At Explore-Share we believe that outdoor adventures enrich people’s lives and that hiring experienced local guides make them truly unique.
 Here are some of the reasons why you should consider hiring a guide for your next adventure:

 - Certified mountain guides and leaders are experts in their field.
 They have been extensively trained in how to read and mitigate risky situations.
 Besides, they know exactly which equipment to bring on a trip as well as how best to use it.
 Above all, their first and foremost priority is to keep you safe and make the best decisions in difficult situations.

 - They know the terrain and will take you to the safest areas.
 If you are heading out into the backcountry, whether it is a snowshoeing trip or mountaineering expedition, hiring a local and certified mountain guide is always for the best.
 Even if you have years of experience in your respective sport and have taken safety training courses, such as avalanche and self-rescue, certified guides will have an in-depth knowledge of the local terrain and be able to guide you safely through it.